Bellevue Youth Theatre Construction

 Receive email or text notification when this page is updated

-To better serve our community's need for more theater space and address other problems with the current Bellevue Youth Theatre, the city is constructing a new theater.
-To be located at Crossroads Park, the $8.8 million theater will offer versatility and environmentally friendly features.
+To better serve our community's need for more theater space and address other issues with the current Bellevue Youth Theatre, the city is constructing a new theatre in Crossroads Park.
+The new $8.8 million theater will offer versatility of use and environmentally friendly features.
 Video of planned theater

 - Crossroads Community Center will remain open during most of the construction.
-However, community center parking will be detoured to the North Parking Lot at 15801 NE 15th Street.
+Community Center parking will be detoured to the closest lot - the north parking lot at 15801 NE 15th Street.

-- Walking paths through the park will be impacted and sometimes detoured.
+- Some walking paths through the park will be impacted and detoured.

 Please stay tuned to this website for construction updates.